-- The title of a paper is the first impression people have - Should be catchy, intriguing, and meaningful - Will be used to talk about paper "Did you read the Polaris paper?" - Good name "There was that serverless architecture paper!" - Content is clear - Naming things is very important: (components, algorithms, methods, products, ...) - Makes it easier to talk about things - Makes it easier to think about things - Makes it easier to remember things - The title should give the reader an idea what your paper is about
+- The title of a paper is the first impression people have - Should be catchy, intriguing, and meaningful - Will be used to talk about paper "Did you read the Polaris paper?" - Good name "There was that serverless architecture paper!" - Content is clear - Naming things is very important: (components, algorithms, methods, products, ...) - To talk about things - To think about things - To remember things - The title should give the reader an idea what your paper is about